 The Florida Black Bear Hunt

-Reflection, a painting depicting the Florida Black Bear and its disappearing habitat, was commissioned by Adam Sugalski, the man leading the fight against the proposed Florida Black Bear Hunt.
+Reflection, a painting depicting the Florida Black Bear and its disappearing habitat, was commissioned by Adam Sugalski, founder of One Protest.
+Adam is the man leading the fight against the proposed Florida Black Bear Hunt.
 Adam and I met through Facebook a year ago when we got the news that the Florida Fish and Wildlife Conservation Commission was considering open season on a species that, for the first time in twenty years, was no longer considered endangered.
 Being concerned for the bears, I read as much as I could about their status in the state of Florida.
 I learned that there were only around 3,000 in the entire state.
 I also learned that there were at least 1.3 MILLION alligators and HUNDREDS OF THOUSANDS of deer.
 And, of course, there were nearly 20 MILLION of us.
 How could a state with 20 MILLION people, well over a MILLION alligators and HUNDREDS OF THOUSANDS of deer not be able to tolerate the existence of approximately 3,000 bears?
 It just didn’t make sense.
-We had to stop this.
+We had to save the Florida black bears.